-The following preview modes are currently supported: R,G,B channels are displayed in gray in the corresponding preview modes.
-Luminosity is previewed as 0.299\R + 0.587\G + 0.114\B;
+The following preview modes are currently supported:

+Red, Green and Blue channels,

+Luminosity, which is previewed as 0.299R + 0.587G + 0.114B.

 When clipping indicators are engaged in the RGBL preview modes, shadow clipped areas are indicated in blue color and highlight clipping is indicated in red.
 As during normal preview the lightness of the clipping highlight is indicative of the degree of clipping.